 or call (250) 546-6978

-Dogs are our one of our most loyal and beloved companions.
+Dogs are one of our most loyal and beloved companions.
 Just like us, however, they experience notable shifts in mood and behaviours, affected by the changes in their daily routines and environments.
 As a kennel owner, I’ve experienced working with lots of friendly, happy dogs, as well as those who are more difficult and unpredictable to manage.
-To best care for your pup, we need to identify and understand which behaviours that reflects their current mood.
+To best care for your pup, we need to identify and understand which behaviours that reflect their current mood.
 The following are my 5 essential tips for dog owners to help protect both you and your best friend.

 When first approaching your dog, calmly and gradually move towards them with an outstretched hand for them to smell.
 Depending on their disposition, their response will indicate to you what they’re currently feeling and how you should interact with them.

 A happy dog will generally react to you enthusiastically by jumping and/or licking.
 If they’re anxious or distressed, your pup may mistake your outstretched hand for aggression and attempt to either bite, bark loudly, or pull back from you altogether.
 Dogs who are afraid or uneasy may keep their distance.
 Remain calm and offer treats until they are more comfortable approaching you.

 While it’s essential to establish trust between you and your dog, it’s also important to understand if your pet wants to be left alone for the time being.
 Be patient and always first approach with caution.

 As a dog owner, another great way to understand your pooch is to carefully observe their body language.
 Below are some common dog body language and what they mean.

 Frequent yawning can indicate a deeper problem beyond simply fatigue and hunger.
 Instead, your dog could be showing signs of distress and fear.